 - All buildings on site, some of which are permanently occupied by association members, are wood heated, small and without permanent foundations.

-- We try to instill an attitude that the valley belongs to the river and we have to adapt to it.
+- The event organizers try to instill an attitude that the valley belongs to the river and we have to adapt to it.

 Composting at the Fair